-When it comes time to retire, you’re probably thinking about heading to the beach.
+When it comes time to retire, you’re probably thinking about heading to the warm weather.
 Florida is usually a top choice for many U.S. citizens, simply because it has historically been the most popular place to go for so long.
 Stop and think, though, about other places that can offer the same beach setting but with so much more to offer.
 One such place is Panama.
 It’s quickly becoming an overseas retirement favorite among U.S. citizens, and it’s easy to see why – from the cost of living to the prices of buying Panama real estate compared the prices of Florida real estate in Orlando or Miami.

-If you’re looking at communities in Florida, especially in cities like Miami, you’re going to find some pretty steep housing costs.
+If you’re looking at communities in Florida, especially in cities like Miami or Orlando, you’re going to find some pretty steep housing costs.
 A one-bedroom apartment in Miami, for example, could run you about $2,000 per month.
 An apartment or house for rent in Orlando is more reasonable, but at least $1,200 a month.
 You could eat on a budget of $400 per month, but you can’t necessarily do that if you like to eat out at restaurants, which are more costly in the area.
 Panama, on the other hand, has an average rent of $375 (for areas outside of the cities) to $1,200 (for Panama City).
 You can budget $400 for food and easily eat out at restaurants.

 While Panama is not the cheapest of the Latin American countries to which you can emigrate, it does allow for a lifestyle more similar to one in the States than many others.
 Panama City is known as Panama’s version of Miami or Hong Kong, with skyscrapers, a busy nightlife, and plenty of people and activities.
 Still, you are paying only a fraction of the cost to live there versus what it would cost to live in a similar city in the United States.